pr1kol2005/metrics_lib/README-en.md

 ## Overview

-`vk_metrics_lib` is a high-performance C++ library for collecting, aggregating, and periodically writing metrics to a text file.
+`metrics_lib` is a high-performance C++ library for collecting, aggregating, and periodically writing metrics to a text file.
 Key technologies used:

 1. **Lock-free data structures**
   `LockFreeQueue<T>` and `LockFreeStack<T>` allow recording data from worker threads without locks or race conditions, ensuring minimal latency.